 Finally, one user imagined a more speculative future in which driving modes could be adjusted automatically without explicit user input, based on passive signals such as health monitoring data.
 P08 said that \textit{``If there were some kind of passenger health monitoring, I think that could be good.
 For example, using heart rate or blood pressure to adjust the driving mode.
 Of course, that would be with consent enabled.''}

-\textbf{Personalized companion.} One participant envisioned a robotaxi equipped with a caring in-vehicle virtual companion that provides a sense of companionship.
-She expected the system’s communication style to adapt to the user’s profile and context.
-P09 mentioned, \textit{``For example, for tourists, the companion could casually introduce scenery and local attractions in a natural, conversational tone.
-For children, it could engage in supportive, reflective dialogue to encourage expression and thinking, while for adolescents or adults, it could offer emotional support or simple comfort.''}
+\textbf{Personalized companion.} One participant envisioned a robotaxi equipped with a caring in-vehicle virtual companion that provided a sense of companionship, with the communication style adapted to the user’s profile and context.
+P09 mentioned, \textit{``For example, for tourists, the companion could casually introduce scenery and local attractions in a natural and conversational tone.
+For children, it could engage in supportive and reflective dialogue to encourage expression and thinking, while for adolescents or adults, it could offer emotional support or simple comfort.''}

-When describing the companion’s personality, the participant emphasized adaptability that different users have different needs.
-She envisioned that \textit{``Users who prefer minimal effort could select from preset options for the companion's personality, such as `knowledgeable' type or an `emotionally supportive' type, while others could fine-tune the companion’s style themselves.''}
+When describing the companion’s personality, P09 emphasized adaptability as different users had different needs, envisioning that \textit{``Users who prefer minimal effort could select from preset options for the companion's personality, such as `knowledgeable' type or an `emotionally supportive' type, while others could set the companion’s style themselves.''}

-Moreover, companionship extends beyond verbal interaction to coordinated in-cabin adjustments.
-For example, she said, \textit{``During long or tiring journeys, the companion could help users relax by playing meditation music, guiding simple mindfulness exercises, adjusting lighting, music, or seat positions.
-These subtle, embodied interactions are accompanying the user in an intangible yet meaningful way.''}
+Moreover, companionship extended beyond verbal interaction to coordinated in-cabin adjustments, as P09 noted,\textit{``During long or tiring journeys, the companion could help users relax by playing meditation music, guiding simple mindfulness exercises, adjusting lighting, music, or seat positions.
+These subtle and embodied interactions are accompanying the user in an intangible yet meaningful way.''}

-Importantly, the participant expected this virtual companion to be tightly linked to the user’s personal account rather than the vehicle.
-When the user enters the car, their personalized companion would automatically activate.
-When they exit, the connection would be seamlessly released.
+Importantly, P09 expected this virtual companion to be tightly linked to the user’s personal account rather than the vehicle.
+When the user entered the car, their personalized companion would automatically activate.
+When they exited, the connection would be seamlessly released.
 She said, \textit{``It’s kind of like a DeepSeek account that’s trained only by you and follows your account.
 The companion set in the robotaxi account would be entirely your style.
-Once you get into the car, it connects to the system and talks to you based on the state of your phone.
-I think that would work well.''}
+Once you get into the car, it connects to the system and talks to you based on the state of your phone.''}